7frank/ai-ui-playground/src/content/docs/ai/2 Ann.md

 ---
-title: Artificial neural networks (ANN)
+title: Artificial Neural Networks (ANN)
 ---

-Artificial neural networks (ANNs) are a cornerstone of machine learning, inspired by the biological neural networks in animal brains.
+Artificial Neural Networks (ANNs) are a cornerstone of machine learning, inspired by the biological neural networks in animal brains.
 They are computing systems designed to simulate the way humans learn and process information.
 ANNs consist of interconnected nodes, mimicking biological neurons, which process and transmit information.

 The fundamental unit of an ANN is the neuron, or node, which receives input, processes it, and generates output.
 The connections between neurons, known as weights, are adjusted during training to improve the network's performance.